-If you haven’t been on any trips in New Zealand try a easy trip first to work out how tramping works here and what level you are at (other countries have quite different environments—in New Zealand it’s often the weather and rivers that are the biggest risk factors)
+If you haven’t been on any trips in New Zealand try a easy trip first to work out how tramping works here and what level you are at (other countries have quite different environments—in New Zealand it’s often the weather and rivers, terrain that are the biggest risk factors).

 Easy and intermediate trips are still fun—in fact possibly more fun than difficult trips.
 There is a reason why even the most seasoned leaders love leading these trips!